se7entyse7en/lmcaraig.com/content/posts/accessing-an-unpublished-port-of-a-running-docker-container/post.md

 One important thing to keep in mind is to understand the difference between an **exposed** port and a **published** one.

 A port can be exposed either using the `--expose` flag when running `docker run` or by using the `EXPOSE` command in a `Dockerfile`.
 Exposing a port actually does nothing with regard to networking and it should be interpreted as a way of documenting the ports used by the container.
 Indeed it's a good practice in a `Dockferfile` to show what are the ports that are used by the container by exposing them.
-[Here](https://github.com/docker-library/redis/blob/master/Dockerfile.template) you can see for example the `Dockerfile` for Redis that exposes port `6379`.
+As an example, checkout [the `Dockerfile` for Redis](https://github.com/docker-library/redis/blob/master/Dockerfile.template) that exposes port `6379`.

 So if we run a container with Redis without mapping it to any port, we can see that we cannot reach it from the host even if in the `Dockerfile` it is marked as exposed.
 One thing to be noted is that a container’s port is not accessible by the host, but it is accessible by other containers running in the **same network**.